microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-functions.md

 In JavaScript, a function uses the ``function`` statement, it has a name, like **showMyName**, and the code for showing your name is inside brackets `{` and `}`.
 Code that is put inside the function, between the brackets, is called the _body_ of the function.
 To use the function, you _call_ it.
 This means that you use the function name at some place in the program to actually run the code inside the function.

-Here, the program to display your name twice now uses the **showMyName** function instead of repeating the three lines of display code:
+Here, the program to display your name twice now uses the **showMyName** function instead of repeating the same three blocks of display code:

 ```blocks
 // A function to show my name